prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Didn't beat about the bush:- came straight to the point.
 * Blankets:- covers.
 * Inhabinants:- people living in the valley; dwellers.
+### 1st-May-2021
+* Smidgen = A small amount of something.
+* Shred   = A strip of material,such as paper, cloth, or food.
+* Astute  = Having or showing an ability to accurately assess situations.
+* Potent  = Having great power, influence, or effect.
+* Firm    = Having a solid, almost unyielding surface orstructure.